 I. JURISDICTION.
-Any person who is not an inhabitant of this state and who, in person or through an agent, transacts any business within this state, commits a tortious act within this state, or has the ownership, use, or possession of any real or personal property situated in this state submits himself, or his personal representative, to the jurisdiction of the courts of this state as to any cause of action arising from or growing out of the acts enumerated above.
+Any person who is not an inhabitant of this state and who, in person or through an agent, transacts any business within this state, commits a tortious act within this state, or has the ownership, use, or possession of any real or personal property situated in this state submits himself, or his representative, to the jurisdiction of the courts of this state as to any cause of action arising from or growing out of the acts enumerated above.

 IV.
 CONTINUANCE OF ACTION; COSTS.
-The court in which the action is pending may order such continuances as may be necessary to afford the defendant reasonable opportunity to defend the action.
+The court in which the action is pending may order such continuances as necessary to afford the defendant a reasonable opportunity to defend the action.
 The fee of $3 paid to the secretary of state by the plaintiff at the time of the service shall be taxed in his costs if he prevails in his suit.